MeganYamamoto/MeganYamamoto.github.io/essays/Assignment3Reflection.md

 <br>

 <b>10.
 Assign an estimated percentage on the amount each team member contributed to the assignment (including yourself) and explain briefly your rationale for the percentage breakdown.
 Be sure to include an overview of what specifically you and your partners contributed (e.g. “I worked on the security and my partner 1 worked on personalization”) </b>
+I did not work with a team nor partner.
+I worked on my own for this Assignment.
 <br>